cloudmesh-community/book/chapters/class/e516-syllabus-table.md

 weekly by residential students).
 It is the major part of the course grade.

-(*) Tutorials prepare you for documenting a technical aspect related to cloud computing.
+(*) sections prepare you for documenting a technical aspect related to cloud computing.
 It is a preparation for a document that explains how to execute your project in a reproducible manner to others.